marcingurbisz/stoicism-personal-study/stoicism-mindmap.md

     and ethical behavior#41;, we fulfill our purpose and function well as humans, which brings satisfaction."}

     HC2@{ shape: braces, label: "Stoics didn't equate happiness with positive feelings.
 Their term eudaimonia is better translated as flourishing or well-being - a state of living well."}

-    For Stoics, happiness is inseparable from virtue.
-A truly happy person is one who lives according to virtue, making right choices and fulfilling their roles with excellence.

     HAPPINESS --- HC1
     HAPPINESS --- HC2